SecurityDo/ingext-helm-charts/install.md

 ### 🍎 macOS & 🐧 Linux

-1. Download the `ops-shell.sh` script to your project directory.
+1. Download the `ingext-shell.sh` script to your project directory.
 2. Make the script executable:
     ```bash
-    chmod +x ops-shell.sh
+    chmod +x ingext-shell.sh
     ```
 3. Run the shell:
     ```bash
-    ./ops-shell.sh
+    ./ingext-shell.sh
     ```

 ### 🪟 Windows (PowerShell)

-1. Download the `ops-shell.ps1` script to your project directory.
+1. Download the `ingext-shell.ps1` script to your project directory.
 2. Run the script in PowerShell:
     ```powershell
-    .\ops-shell.ps1
+    .\ingext-shell.ps1
     ```
     *(Note: If you receive a security error, you may need to run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` to allow the script to run).*